PeterAttardo/Assertainty/ktorm/README.md

 ```
 >[!NOTE]
 > Ktorm does not support subqueries at this time.
-> This means that KDataAssertions cannot accept an existing `Query`, and must be fed the root `QuerySource`.
+> This means that Assertainty cannot accept an existing `Query`, and must be fed the root `QuerySource`.
 > Any desired filtering on this `QuerySource` can be accomplished by passing in a value to the `where` parameter of the `assert` call.